claudiob/forty_two_words/engines/stupid_auth/README.md

 How to contribute
 =================

-Fork the project, edit the code, make sure the tests pass (), commit and submit a Github pull request.
-Thanks!
+Fork the project, edit the code, make sure the tests pass by running `rake`, commit and submit a Github pull request.
+Thanks! :)

 License
 =======